whinis/touchkio-grocy/README.md

 # TouchKio
 **TouchKio** is a Node.js application that utilizes **Electron** to create a kiosk mode specifically designed for a Home Assistant dashboard.
-This tool is packaged as a **.deb** file, making it easy to launch the kiosk mode on a **Raspberry Pi** equipped with the official 7" touch display.
+This tool is packaged as a **.deb** file, making it easy to launch the kiosk mode on a **Raspberry Pi** equipped with a touch display.

 [![display](https://raw.githubusercontent.com/leukipp/touchkio/main/img/display.png)](https://github.com/leukipp/touchkio/blob/main/img/display.png)

-This implementation addresses common issues encountered when using the built-in browser running in fullscreen mode on the Raspberry Pi touch display.
+This implementation addresses common issues encountered when using the built-in browser running in fullscreen mode on the Raspberry Pi with touch display.
 Moreover, the device running the **kiosk application** also offers several **Home Assistant MQTT** sensors, enhancing it's functionality for automation purposes.

 ## Features